Pandemic restrictions fuel recall efforts on fall ballots

 Backers of the recall argue that the full council should have approved the mandate, which expired in April.

 “The rules need to be followed,” said Ron Sanders, who supports the recall and is opposed to mandating masks.
-“If they can write me a ticket for speeding or if they can write me a summons for not cutting my grass, then they should be held accountable for not following the the rule of law also.”
+“If they can write me a ticket for speeding or if they can write me a summons for not cutting my grass, then they should be held accountable for not following the rule of law also.”

 He and other recall proponents got the issue on the ballot with 73 valid signatures — six more than the minimum.